vherolf/mqtt-tui/README.md

 # Special thanks to

-[nordwood867](https://github.com/norwood867) for the point the right direction.
+[nordwood867](https://github.com/norwood867) for pointing in the right direction.

 And ofc to all the textualize and aiomqtt developers